btbristow/bookstore-management-api/docs/reference/customers.md

 ---
 # Customers

-Use the `customers` endpoint to build customer management features.
-For example, add a form to enter new customer details.
-Or, edit existing customer details.
+Use the `customers` endpoint when building customer management features.
+For example, add a form where booksellers enter new customer details or edit existing ones.

 ## Request

-To call the `customers` endpoint with curl, use `curl -X GET {server_url}:{port}/customers`.
+To call the `customers` endpoint using curl, enter `curl -X GET {server_url}:{port}/customers`.

 ## Response